cyberphone/web2native-bridge/README.md

-# Web2Native Bridge - Emulator
+# Web2Native Bridge - Uniting the "Web" and "App" worlds

 <table><tr><td><i>Note: this is a system in development, the specification may change anytime without notice</i></td></tr></table>
 This repository contains all code for building and testing an emulation of